dcayll/dcayll.github.io/_book-notes/Walker-Why-We-Sleep.md

 - Experiment determined that even in full darkness, we have normal sleep/wake cycles.
 Internal clock =/= 24 hrs.
 Usually longer.
 Depends on age
 - Sun is not the only clock for circadian rhythm
   - food, exercise, temperature are also clocks
-- Body temperature fluctuates over time.
+- Body temperature fluctuates over time
   - peak at 4pm, trough at 2am
   - fluctuates whether asleep or not

 - Chronotype
   - is genetic (sleep time preferences)
-  - night owls are forced to wake early against their internal clocks.
+  - night owls are forced to wake early against their internal clocks
     - therefore, less sleep, more health problems, perform worse @ work
   - Variability of chronotype helped in evolution.
 People in clan to keep watch

 - Melatonin
   - regulates timing of sleep, not generation of sleep
   - unregulated. pill dosage unreliable
   - is released through the night.
 Reduction in body signals wakefulness

 - Jet lag
   - body can only correct internal clock ~1 hr/day
   - traveling east, jet lag is harder to correct
     - easier to stay up late vs. sleep earlier